Bott periodicity and stable quantum classes: Main arguments

 We are going to give two proofs of Proposition \ref{thm.induction}.
-The first one is more difficult, but less transcendental of the two, and we present here because it has the advantage of suggesting a route to computation of quantum classes in the non-stable range.
-Moreover, the energy flow picture in this argument is necessary for proof of Theorem \ref{thm.Hofer}.
-Unfortunately, this first proof requires some basics of the theory of loop groups.
-The second proof was suggested to me by Dusa McDuff, and basically just uses the index theorem and automatic transversality.
-For convenience, these will be presented independently of each other, so can be read in any order. \begin{proof} [Proof of Proposition \ref{thm.induction}] We will need the following. \begin{proposition} \cite[Proposition 8.8.1]{Segal} There are natural maps $i _{B} ^{n}: \Omega SU (n) \to BU$ inducing isomorphism of homotopy groups up to dimension $2n-2$. \end{proposition} The proof of this fact uses cellular stratification induced by the energy functional $E$ on $\Omega SU(n)$.
-For various details in the following the reader is referred to \cite[Sections 8.8, 8.9]{Segal}.
-For us, the most important aspect of the proof of the proposition above is that there is a holomorphic cell decomposition of Kahler manifold $\Omega SU (n)$ up to dimension $2n-2$, with cells indexed by homomorphisms $\lambda: S ^{1} \to T$ with all weights either $1, -1, 0$, where $T \subset SU(n)$ is a fixed maximal torus.
-The closure $ \bar{C}_{\lambda}$ of each such cell $C_ \lambda$, is the closure of unstable manifold (for $E$) of a (certain) cycle in the $E$ level set of $\lambda$.
-Let be the compactified $2k$-pseudocycle representing $ \bar{C} _{\lambda}$.
+The first one is more difficult, but less transcendental of the two, and we present it here because it has the advantage of suggesting a route to computation of quantum classes in the non-stable range and because the energy flow picture in this argument is used for the proof of Theorem \ref{thm.Hofer}.
+Unfortunately, this first proof is not very elementary and requires some basics of the theory of loop groups.
+The second proof was suggested to me by Dusa McDuff, and basically just uses the automatic transversality result of Hofer-Lizan-Sikorav.
+For convenience, these will be presented independently of each other, so can be read in any order. \begin{proof} [Proof of Proposition \ref{thm.induction}] We will need to use the cellular decomposition of $ \Omega SU (n)$ induced by the energy functional $E$, given by a bi-invariant metric on $ SU (n)$.
+For various details in the following, the reader is referred to \cite[Sections 8.8, 8.9, 8.10]{Segal}.
+It is shown in \cite{Segal} that there is a holomorphic cell decomposition of the Kahler manifold $\Omega SU (n)$ up to dimension $2n-2$, with cells indexed by homomorphisms $\lambda: S ^{1} \to T$ with all weights either $1, -1, 0$, (the weights can all be zero) where $T \subset SU(n)$ is a fixed maximal torus.
+The closure $ \overline{C}_{\lambda}$ of each such cell $C_ \lambda$, is the closure of unstable manifold (for $E$) of the cycle of subgroups in the conjugacy class of $ \lambda$ contained in the $E$ level set of $\lambda$.
+Let be the compactified $2k$-pseudocycle representing $ \overline{C} _{\lambda}$.
+We may assume now that $k>0$ so that some weights of $\lambda$ are non-zero, since the case of $k=0$ is excluded in the hypothesis of our proposition.